aahmadf123/DeepFlyer/README.md

-# DeepFlyer
+# DeepFlyer - Direct RL Control for Drones

-DeepFlyer is a deep reinforcement learning framework for autonomous drone control and navigation.
+DeepFlyer is a deep reinforcement learning framework for autonomous drone control and navigation using direct control.

 ## Overview

-DeepFlyer combines classical control methods with deep reinforcement learning to create robust and efficient flight controllers for UAVs.
-The framework leverages the P3O (Procrastinated Policy-based Observer) algorithm for tuning PID controllers in real-time, providing improved adaptability and performance over traditional fixed-gain controllers.
+DeepFlyer implements direct reinforcement learning control for drones using the P3O (Procrastinated Policy-based Observer) algorithm.
+Unlike traditional approaches that use RL to tune PID controllers, our approach directly outputs control commands to the drone, providing greater flexibility and performance.

 ## Key Features

-- P3O-based adaptive PID gain tuning
+- Direct RL control using P3O algorithm
 - Seamless integration with ROS2 and MAVROS
 - ZED camera integration for visual perception
 - Path planning and obstacle avoidance
+- Safety layer to prevent dangerous actions

 ## P3O Algorithm